 With an image open, you could just borrow nearby color with the Eyedropper tool, then use the Brush to tap color into the white bits.
 This does work.
 But there’s a slightly more subtle technique which works better, is a little faster, and doesn’t need any eyedropper-ing.

 First, select a few spots (to start with, do one or two at a time).
-You want to make your selections only about half again as large as the white spots.
+You want to make your selections only about half again as large as the dust spots.
 Any selection tool is fine; with roundish spots, the Ellipse Marquee tool works well.

 Then, go to the Select menu, Modify, and Feather command.
-We want to feather the selection by at least a few pixels, though we normally don’t need much more unless the spot is big.
+We want to feather the selection by at least a few pixels, though we normally don’t need much more unless the dust spot is big.
 About three or four pixels’ worth will do.

 Next, we go to Filter–>Blur–>Gaussian Blur.
 What we want is to “smear” the “paint” immediately around the spot onto it, but soften the edges of the smear to make it very gradual, and therefore hard to see.
 This is where there might be a little experimentation; the nice thing about the Gaussian Blur is, one can control how much blur there is.
 Sometimes it works with just a few pixels’ worth; sometimes it can take as much as eight or nine.
 The tricks are to keep the initial selection just a little larger than the dust spot, and feather the edge (either before selecting, in the Control panel, or right after with Select–>Modify–>Feather) prior to blurring.
 We do NOT want sharp edges here at all.